-Settings for This Song opens the Song Settings dialog for settings such as endings, tags, style variations, pushes, rests, and chord embellishments to make your song interesting and varied.
+Settings for This Song (Ctrl+N) opens the Song Settings dialog for settings such as endings, tags, style variations, pushes, rests, and chord embellishments to make your song interesting and varied.
 The dialog can also be accessed by pressing the [Song Settings] button on the main screen.

-Repeats/codas/1st-2nd Endings: You can add repeats and endings so that the Lead Sheet window will display and print using 1st /2nd endings.
-You can add your own repeats and endings by choosing this menu command to open the Edit Repeats and Endings dialog.
+Repeats/Codas/1st-2nd Endings: You can add repeats and endings so that the Lead Sheet window will display and print using 1st /2nd endings.

-Generate (Remove) Chords for Intro will launch the Generate Intro dialog where you can specify the characteristics of the intro you wish to generate.
+Generate Chords for Intro opens the Generate Intro dialog where you can specify the characteristics of the intro you wish to generate.
 For more information on this feature please refer to the Automatic Intro section.